-Other immunomodulating treatment is often required in addition to the steroid.
-Methotrexate, hydroxychloroquine, clofazamine, azathioprine and low dose thalidomide have been reported to help in small case series.
+Another immunomodulating treatment is often required in addition to the steroid.
+Methotrexate, hydroxychloroquine, clofazimine, azathioprine and low dose thalidomide have been reported to help in small case series.
 Anti-TNFα inhibitors such as infliximab have also been used successfully.

 Response to treatment is slow.
 Partial or complete improvement can be observed in most but not all patients, although this can take years.
 Swelling is more likely to improve than oral ulceration.